1 Sep 2017 2 mins read Tips and Guides

 9. Free staff meal

 Last but not least, another excellent idea is to cook for the whole team.
-That way you avoid wasting food and you make your employees happy.
+That way, you avoid wasting food and make your employees happy.
 The perfect way to kill two birds with one stone!

-We hope you enjoyed today’s blog and you will find it useful for your business.
+We hope you enjoyed today’s blog and will find it useful for your business.

-If you would like to discuss your restaurant refrigeration system in Sydney, contact JD Refrigeration NOW for a free quote.
+If you want to discuss your restaurant refrigeration system in Sydney, contact JD Refrigeration NOW for a free quote.